yanggf8/vscodecountdown/countdown-extension/vsc-extension-quickstart.md

 1. Open the project in Visual Studio Code.
 2. Press `F5` to start the extension in a new Extension Development Host window.
 3. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
-4. Type `Start Countdown` and select the command.
+4. Type `開始計時器` and select the command.
 5. Enter the number of seconds for the countdown when prompted.

 ### Contributing